Hydrodynamic Limits of non-Markovian Interacting Particle Systems on Sparse Graphs: Statements of Main Results

-\ind We now turn to the main case of infinite graphs, with possibly unbounded maximal degree.
-On such graphs, since Assumption \ref{mod:assu} allows the jump rates to grow with the degree of the vertex, which is typical of most IPS of interest as the examples in Section \ref{sub-motivating} demonstrate, jump rates can be unbounded.
-In this case well-posedness of even Markovian SDEs of the form (3.3) is subtle, and may in fact fail to hold.
-Indeed, in Appendix \ref{illpf} we construct a simple Markovian IPS satisfying Assumption \ref{mod:assu} that admits multiple strong solutions (with different laws) on certain graphs with super-exponential growth.
-Nevertheless, the following main result of this section shows that strong well-posedness does hold for IPS on a large class of so-called a.s. {\em finitely dissociable} graphs, whose precise definition is deferred to Section \ref{perc:findis}.
+We now turn to the main case of infinite graphs with possibly unbounded maximal degrees.
+In this case, the well-posedness of even Markovian SDEs of the form (3.3) is subtle and may fail to hold.
+Indeed, in Appendix \ref{illpf}, we construct a simple Markovian IPS with uniformly bounded jump rates that admits multiple strong solutions (with different laws) on certain graphs with super-exponential growth.
+Establishing well-posedness is further complicated because the jump rates of many commonly studied IPS (on graphs of unbounded maximal degree) are unbounded, as demonstrated by the examples in Section \ref{mod:examples}.
+Nevertheless, the following main result of this section shows that strong well-posedness does hold for IPS on a large subset of (random) graphs that satisfy an (almost sure) \emph{finite dissociability} condition.
+This condition is an (inhomogeneous) site percolation condition, governed by the jump rates and driving noises on the graph and expressed in terms of the family of constants ${\bf C}$ of Assumption \ref{mod:assu}.
+Roughly speaking, it ensures that there exists a time interval such that the graph can be a.s. decomposed into a collection of finite (random) subgraphs for which the driving noises on the boundary exhibit no jumps on that interval.
+We show that this implies that on this time interval, the dynamics of the IPS on each subgraph are not influenced by the dynamics outside of it.
+Subsequently, in Section \ref{perc:pfwp}, we also show that finite dissociability implies a more general \emph{spatial localization} property that holds on all finite time intervals.
+The precise definition of a finitely dissociable graph is deferred to Section \ref{perc:findis}, and the notion of spatial localization is made precise in Definition \ref{WP:locunif}.